 If you believe that information we have about you is incorrect or incomplete, you may ask us to modify or add to the information.
 You have the right to request a change or addition for as long as the record is kept by GHS.

-Request your change in writing to the Medical Records Department of GHS Health Information Management.
+Request your change in writing to the Medical Records Department of GHS Health Information Management at the address listed on the back cover of this Notice.
 You must give a reason that supports your request.
 To obtain a form to amend, please call the Release of Medical Information Office in Medical Records at (864) 454-4600.

 We may deny your request if it is not in writing or does not include a reason to support the request.
 We also may deny a request to modify a medical record in these cases: